 If you live in an area with a tough job market and are open to relocating, you might improve your prospects by searching for a job in one of these cities.
 Keep in mind that finding a job in a distant city carries a special set of challenges.

 There are factors that the best cities to find a job have in common.
 A leading driver of job growth in each of these cities is employment in the healthcare and medical sector.
+Other leading job creation industries are transportation and logistics, which is driving job growth in nine of the ten top cities.
+Sales and sales management, travel, hospitality and restaurant and information technology are the other high job producing industries.

 In spite of the sharply defined trend in industries that are generating job growth, the specific jobs in demand varies widely by city.
 Job openings range from truck drivers to registered nurses to financial advisors.
 Overall, the greatest numbers of job openings are in healthcare.